 Buying a house for the first time can be exciting.
 Unfortunately, you can end up making a lot of expensive mistakes that can see you wasting money on a house that you aren’t proud of.
-To help you out, here are some of the house buying tips you should consider as given by realtor DC:
+To help you out, here are some of the house buying tips you should consider as given by realtor:

 Work with the right buyer’s agent

 Since you are inexperienced in house buying, it would be stupid to try and shop for a house by yourself.
 The best way out is to hire a buyer’s agent who will guide you through the process.
 For you to hire the right professional you need to consider a number of tips.

 The obvious one is that you should hire a professional who has been in the industry for a long time.
 By working with such a person you are sure that you will get the house of your dreams within a short time since he/she will have a lot of listings.

 Since you might work with a professional for a long time, you should work with a person with a great personality.
 You don’t want to be stuck for months with a person you can’t stand.

 When you find an agent, before you sign the buyer agency agreement, take time to go through the fine print.
 If the contractor notes that you are getting into a dual agency agreement, you should have something to worry about.
 This agreement means that the agent you are looking to hire can represent both the buyer and seller.

 While you can get a good house using this agent, in most cases, it brings about a conflict of interest as the agent wants to sell a house fast so that he/she can get his/her commission.